 Dr. Kanold is a neuroscientist and engineer (neuroengineer!) studying the auditory cortex.
 He is interested in how the brain computes information about the world and how this representation is shaped by experience.
 He has discovered the key role of a special population of neurons in the developing brain, the subplate neurons.
-The Kanold lab was one of the first to use optical approaches to uncover heterogenous “maps” of frequency preference in auditory cortex were disordered on a local scale challenging prior textbook dogma.
+The Kanold lab was one of the first to use optical approaches to discover that “maps” of frequency preference in auditory cortex were disordered on a local scale challenging prior textbook dogma.
 The Kanold lab was also the first to optically dissect auditory cortical circuits across the lifespan and to show that experience even before ear opening and activation of layer 4 in rodents can shape subplate neuron circuits.
 His lab combines and further develops in vivo and in vitro optical and electrophysiological methods, high throughput behavioral approaches, and computational analyses to study the circuits and mechanisms underlying auditory perception and plasticity.

 Dr. Kanold has been on the faculty of the Telluride Workshop for Neuromorphic Cognition, the Neurobiology Course at the Marine Biology Lab in Woods Hole, the Oxford Autumn School in Neuroscience.
 His work has been funded by multiple grants from NIH, AFOSR, etc. and he has been serving on many study sections.
 Dr. Kanold enjoys working with a diverse group of humans and Dr. Kanold’s trainees have won Ruth L. Kirschstein National Research Service Awards from NIH, Wellcome Alliance Fellowship, Hearing Research Foundation Award, CDRMP grant, and NIH R21 as well as multiple research awards.